BW PolyureaProtective CoatingsContact

 for Color Steel Roofs and Containers

-A polyaspartic-polyurea anti-corrosion protection system for prepared color steel roofs, container shells and exposed light-gauge metal surfaces exposed to rust risk, seams, screw holes, UV, rain, salt spray and outdoor weathering.
+An exposed metal anti-corrosion protection system for prepared color steel roofs, container shells and light-gauge metal surfaces.
+It helps improve metal adhesion, seal local weak details and protect outdoor surfaces exposed to rust risk, screw holes, lap seams, rain, UV, salt spray and weathering.

 Color steel roof and container anti-corrosion protection system overview